Congruences for critical values of higher derivatives of twisted Hasse-Weil L-functions, III: Computation of the Mazur-Tate pairing

 \subsection{Acknowledgements}

 The authors are very grateful to David Burns for many interesting discussions and much encouragement, as well as to Christian Wuthrich for his constant interest in our work and many related discussions.
+We also wish to thank the referee for their careful reading of the manuscript.
+In particular, their comments and suggestions on Section \ref{comp mtp} significantly helped to improve the presentation of this part of the manuscript.

-The first author wants to thank Chris Geishauser for providing many MAGMA routines used in the computation of our numerical examples.
+The first author wants to thank Chris Geishauser who in the context of his master thesis \cite{Geis} provided many MAGMA routines used in the computation of our numerical examples.

 The second author is grateful to Stefano Vigni for some pertinent discussions.
-He also acknowledges financial support from the Spanish Ministry of Economy and Competitiveness, through the `Severo Ochoa Programme for Centres of Excellence in R\&D' (SEV-2015-0554) as well as through project MTM2016-79400-P.
+He also acknowledges financial support from the Spanish Ministry of Science and Innovation, through the `Severo Ochoa Programme for Centres of Excellence in R\&D' [SEV-2015-0554] and [CEX-2019-000904-S] as well as through projects [MTM2016-79400-P] and [PID2019-108936GB-C21].

 \Addresses